linagora/linshare/documentation/EN/epics/new-admin-portal/story-28-admin-manage-OIDC-user-provider.md

 **UC2.
 Edit OIDC USer Provider**

-- I select User Providers, if current selected domain already had an user provider, screen 4 will be displayed.
+- I select User Providers, if current selected domain already had a user provider, screen 4 will be displayed.
-- On this screen, i can edit the field "OIDC Domain name".
+- On this screen, I can edit the field "Associated Domain identifier". and other checkboxes.
 - When i click button Save, the system will validate:
    - If associated domain identifier is already existing in LinShare, the field will be highlighted in red and a message:"Associated domain identifier already exists"
    - If associated domain identifier field is blank, it will be highlighted in red and a message:"Associated domain identifier cannot be blank"
 - If there is no error, the User provider is updated and there will be a successful notification.
+- I can see the non-editatble fields:
+   - Creation date
+   - Modification date: This field will be the latest modification date.
 - If i click button Reset, the field will be reset to the before-updated values.

 **UC3.Delete OIDC User Provider**